Cap-Gap Extension

 - they are a cap-subject employer;

-- the H-1B petition is for a change of status to H-1B with an October 1 start date.
+- the H-1B petition is for a change of status to H-1B; and

 - If the H-1B petition is approved:

-- Change of status approval notice with an October 1 start date
+- Change of status approval notice with the approved H-1B start date

 - Letter from the employer to ISSS verifying the following: